rackerlabs/support-how-to/content/general/ord1-cr5-cr8-data-center-consolidation-faq.md

 ### Will service be interrupted?

 Yes.
-Rackspace will schedule a six-hour maintenance window starting at 23:00 to 05:00 or 7:00 the following morning.
+Rackspace will schedule a six-hour or eight-hour maintenance window starting at 23:00 to 05:00 or 7:00 the following morning.
 We plan to return customers to service as quickly as possible within that window.
 During this time, all the affected devices will be offline while they are moved from their current physical location to the new location.

 ### Are all of the devices in my environment being moved?